 “I think this is the best activity programme that could be prescribed to young people with mental health issues and I really feel happy with what’s come out of it, and I’ve made a supportive group of friends – I would encourage anyone to do it and if I could I would love to do it every week”

-All of our staff who work with children and adults have received safeguarding training and are fully aware of their particular responsibilities and expectations, in line with our Child Safeguarding and Adult Safeguarding policies.
-All staff working with children and vulnerable adults are Enhanced DBS checked.
+All staff working with young people have received safeguarding training and are fully aware of their particular responsibilities, in line with our Child Safeguarding and Adult Safeguarding policies.
+All staff working with young people are Enhanced DBS checked.
 Please see Safeguarding for full details.

 “What we achieve inwardly will change outer reality”.
 Plutarch